klstein7/nextjs-wordle-dev-day/docs/04-keyboard.md

 # 04: Keyboard Implementation

-Welcome to the fourth section of our tutorial!
+Welcome to the fourth section of the tutorial!
 In this section, you'll enhance your Wordle clone by adding an **on-screen keyboard**.
 This keyboard will improve the user experience by providing an alternative input method and visual feedback.

 ## Prerequisites